alicht/buddybuddy/README.md

 # BUDDYBUDDY README
 Buddy Buddy is a simple pairing and check-in system for any type of organization or group.
 At SimpleReach, we use Buddy Buddy to keep cross-departmental communication open and facilitate comaraderie across the entire organization.
 Each week we generate a new list of pairings (if there is an odd number in your group don't worry - we'll generate a threesome).
 Each pair meets at least twice a week for a minimum of 10 minutes to chat.
 Once they've met up, they check-in on Buddy Buddy to track the event happened and record any notes they'd like to remember about the meeting.

+## Set up
-## MAC INSTALL
+### MAC INSTALL

-1. Install and run Postgres.
+Install and run Postgres.
 We use brew, but use whatever suits your fancy.

 `brew install postgresql`

-2. Clone the repo, cd into it, run bundler, and initialize the database.
+Clone the repo, cd into it, run bundler, and initialize the database.

 ```
 git clone https://github.com/simplereach/buddybuddy.git